Intro to classifiers

 1. A tag

-3. Negative training examples: patents that are not relevant to the tag
+3. Negative training examples: example patents that are not relevant although not entirely noise (ideally from the same field)

 The secret to training top notch classifiers?
-Classifiers learn what you teach them, so give them good data.
+Quality > Quantity.

 Let's get training!